crossplane/crossplane/docs/introduction/providers.md

 * Using the Crossplane CLI: `kubectl crossplane install provider crossplane/provider-aws:master`

-You can uninstall a provider by deleting the `ClusterPackageInstall` resource you've created.
+You can uninstall a provider by deleting the `Provider` resource you've created.

 ## Configuring Providers